 We will discuss how we designed and implemented a new domain specific language (DSL) for analyses of temporal register data, how we execute the DSL with functional reactive programming, and how we use immutable data structures and databases to enforce complete statelessness and simplicity throughout the platform.

-Short talk (30 mins) - Suggested by Lauren Goldstein, 8 months ago.
+Short talk (30 mins) - Suggested by Lauren Goldstein, about 1 year ago.

 As creatives, especially in the enterprise software field, it’s common for us to start on new projects with no prior domain knowledge.
 Working in a highly technical field, it is almost a guarantee that learning a new domain is going to be extremely complicated with a steep learning curve.
 Not only do we need to start designing for this project immediately, but as part of our jobs we need to coordinate on the project and discuss our work with a myriad of people, such as designers, developers and project managers.
 A lot of the time, we will end up working with people who hold more subject knowledge than we may have, and this often results in feeling scared to speak up in group discussions, thinking we might embarrass ourselves or sound stupid by saying the wrong thing.